Helping a Haywards Heath employer defend a disability discrimination claim in the Employment Tribunal.

 The Trustees initially tried to defend the claim themselves but following a Preliminary Hearing, they realised they were out of their depth and instructed Martin Searle Solicitors.

-Matthew Grant advised Ghana Medical’s Trustees that Anne’s claim was certain to succeed and assessed their minimum exposure as being £17,000 with a more realistic award being closer to £23,000.
+Our Employment Law Team advised Ghana Medical’s Trustees that Anne’s claim was certain to succeed and assessed their minimum exposure as being £17,000 with a more realistic award being closer to £23,000.

-Matthew advised that they settle the claim at the earliest point and for the lowest amount.
+We advised that they settle the claim at the earliest point and for the lowest amount.
 The Trustees set a budget within which to resolve the dispute.

-Matthew filed an Amended Response which strengthened their defence by highlighting additional arguments.
+We filed an Amended Response which strengthened their defence by highlighting additional arguments.

-Matthew also wrote to Anne’s solicitors to press for medical evidence and suggested that her Schedule of Loss at £33,000 was vastly overstated.
+We also wrote to Anne’s solicitors to press for medical evidence and suggested that her Schedule of Loss at £33,000 was vastly overstated.
 This led her solicitors to concede that she had not been applying for work which reduced the value of her claims.

-Matthew put forward a more realistic offer of settlement and negotiated with Anne’s solicitor.
+We put forward a more realistic offer of settlement and negotiated with Anne’s solicitor.

-Matthew successfully negotiated a settlement of £7,000 plus an agreed reference.
+Martin Searle Solicitors successfully negotiated a settlement of £7,000 plus an agreed reference.

 Ghana Medical were able to resolve the dispute for about 2/3 of their available budget.

-By settling at an early stage Ghana Medical were also able to minimise future legal costs, valuable Trustee time, and reputational damage.
+By settling at an early stage, Ghana Medical were also able to minimise future legal costs, valuable Trustee time, and reputational damage.